Vladislav-Boiko/immutableql/README.md

 //    { id: 3, last_seen: now, }, { id: 4, last_seen: now, }, ]
  ```

- ### removeing items
+ ### removing items
 **remove(callback:([key: string | number, value: any]) => boolean)** \
 **remove(object)**
 \
 **remove(boolean)**

-The remove funciton takes same parameters as the where funciton an operates in a very simillar way.
+The remove funciton takes same parameters as the where function an operates in a very similar way.
 It sets the 'whered' values to nulls if called on a property value position, or removes the key from the final object if used on the key search position:

 ```js
 import { evolve, remove, } from 'immutableql';